raifowler/bloc-assignments/abstract-problem-solving.md

 * What are the steps involved in making a peanut butter and jelly sandwich?
 * What are the steps involved in tying a shoelace?
 * What are the steps involved in making a cup of coffee?
-* What are the steps involved in making a phone call?
+* What are the steps involved in making a telephone call?

-A: How to make a phone call:
+A: How to make a telephone call:
+* At any point in the following steps if you are unable to complete the step with the notes provided, find the nearest person and ask them to help you.

-1. Identify the phone number you would like to call.
+1. Identify the telephone number you would like to call.
-* Phone numbers in the US are typically 10 digits and follow this format: /(/#/#/#/)/-/#/#/#/-/#/#/#/#
+* telephone numbers in the US are typically 10 digits and follow this format: \(\#\#\#\)\-\#\#\#\-\#\#\#\#
-* Phone numbers can be identified in many ways, more commonly by asking someone who already knows the phone number, or by searching for the business or location on the internet.
-You can also use a phone book, or you can skip to step 2, and when you reach the step to dial a phone number, dial 411.
-411 is an information line, and can provide you with a phone number if it is listed in the public directory.
+* telephone numbers can be identified in many ways, more commonly by asking someone who already knows the telephone number, or by searching for the business or location on the internet.
+You can also use a telephone book, or you can skip to step 2, and when you reach the step to dial a telephone number, dial 411.
+411 is an information line, and can provide you with a telephone number if it is listed in the public directory.

-2. After you know what phone number you would like to call, locate a working telephone
+2. After you know what telephone number you would like to call, locate a working telephone.
+* A telephone is a device that has a speaker, a telephone, a 12 button keypad, and a working connection to the public switched telephone network \(PSTN\) provided by a telephone company, or internet service provider.
+* The keypad typically has numbers 0 \- 9 and the symbols \* and \#.
+The telephone is typically wireless, or directly connected by a wire to a base, that plugs into a telephone jack in the wall.
+* On a mobile cellular telephone you may have to push a button to activate the screen, and locate an icon that looks like a telephone to bring the keypad up on the screen.

+3. After you have located a telephone, check if it has a dial tone.
+* A dial tone is an audible indicator that you can hear by placing the telephone up to your ear.
+It will be either a long steady tone, or a repeating beeping tone.
+* If you have a wired telephone you simply pick the telephone up off the base, put it up to your ear, and listen.
+Make sure you are picking up the side with the speaker and telephone.
+Some older telephones may be exceptions to this, but the main purpose is to listen and identify a dial tone.
+* If you have a wireless telephone you most likely need to push the call\/talk button to activate the telephone for use.
+The call\/talk button is usually labeled CALL or TALK or a small picture of a telephone, and it's usually the color green.
+After activating the telephone for use, put it up to your ear, and listen for a dial tone.
+* If you hear a dial tone you can proceed to step 4.
+* If you hear an automated message stating "If you would like to make a call please hang up and try again":
+  * Using a wired telephone, put the telephone back onto the base so that it is fully seated around the edges and fits correctly.
+Then pick it back up and listen again.
+If it still has that automated message this is an indicator that another telephone is in use, and you will need to locate the telephone and hang it up.
+Search other rooms in the building you are in for other telephones, and make sure they are seated on their base, or deactivated.
+You should check each telephone as you find it, because once you hear a dial tone you are ready to proceed to step 4.
+  * Using a wireless telephone, push the end button to end the call, or deactivate the telephone.
+Then repeat the above step to check for a dial tone on a wireless telephone.
+The end button is usually labeled END, or a small picture of a telephone, and is usually the color red.
+If it still has that automated message this is an indicator that another telephone is in use, and you will need to locate the telephone and hang it up.
+Search other rooms in the building you are in for other telephones, and make sure they are seated on their base, or deactivated.
+You should check each telephone as you find it, because once you hear a dial tone you are ready to proceed to step 4.
+* If you hear no dial tone, then you need to go back to step 2 and locate a different working telephone.

+4. After you have identified a dial tone, dial the telephone number you identified in step 1 using the 12 digit keypad.
+* Some telephone numbers require an additional number to be dialed at the beginning of the 10 digit number (Making it a total of 11 digits dialed).
+If this is the case, an automated message will inform you of this.
+You will need to progress to step 5 after dialing the number in order to hear the automated message.
+After hearing the automated message, deactivate the phone, then repeat steps 3 and 4, this time dialing the additional digit before the 10 digit phone number.

+5. After dialing the telephone number, put the phone up to your ear, listen, and be prepared to respond by talking back into the microphone of the telephone.

 > In our "Say Hi" example, if the Say Hi part of the program never runs, how would you narrow down the problem?